 Symptoms occur suddenly.
 Exact symptoms will depend on the part of the brain affected.
 Rapid treatment is important to decrease the amount of brain damage.
 Brain tissue without blood flow dies quickly.

-Call for medical help right away if you notice any of the following: Sudden weakness or numbness of face, arm, or leg, especially on the right side of the bodySudden confusionSudden trouble speaking or understandingSudden trouble seeing in one or both eyesSudden dizziness, trouble walking, loss of balance, or coordinationSudden severe headache with no known cause
+right away if you notice any of the following: Sudden weakness or numbness of face, arm, or leg, especially on the right side of the bodySudden confusionSudden trouble speaking or understandingSudden trouble seeing in one or both eyesSudden dizziness, trouble walking, loss of balance, or coordinationSudden severe headache with no known cause

 If you or someone you know has any of these symptoms,